-While allowing citizens to take part in the electoral process as non-partisans, their role has yielded an increase of credibility and integrity in the political system.
-More than 21,000 GONGs observers have monitored a total of 15 elections as well as one national referendum, numerous local elections and the electoral process in other countries in transition.
-While educating tens of thousands of high-school seniors on electoral law, how to advocate and exercise their rights, GONG has also contributed to the professionalization of the State Election Commission, exposed the 2005 voters' list manipulations, and has repeatedly shed light on the flaws in the legal framework and the oversight of the financing of parties and campaigns.
+In addition to allowing citizens to take part in the electoral process as non-partisans, GONG’s role has increased the credibility and integrity in the political system.
+More than 21,000 GONG observers have monitored a total of 15 elections, one national referendum, and numerous local elections and electoral processes in other transition countries.
+Besides educating tens of thousands of high school seniors on electoral laws and how to exercise their rights, GONG has also contributed to the professionalization of the State Election Commission, exposed the 2005 voters’ list manipulations, and has repeatedly shed light on the flaws in the legal framework and oversight of party and campaign financing.

 Among GONG's numerous achievements, we are proud to highlight:

 - Citizens have a right to know - Freedom of Information has become a constitutional category in 2010, thanks to GONG's research of the enforcement of the Act on Freedom of Information and the timely warnings of its deficiency

 - Disclosure of government closed sessions agendas - with governments giving away millions in closed sessions without public explanation, GONG began tackling this issue starting in 2007.
 Thanks to GONG, disclosure of government closed sessions began on March 15h, 2012.

 - Gazette to the people – publication of the content of the Official Gazette that had, in 2001, tried to be charged

 - The Worth 22% less initiative in 2004 – the Ministry of Finance had not yet revoked overseas donation VAT payment, except for the Church.
 After a public reaction, then-Finance Minister Šuker had attempted to “bribe” GONG, Friends of the Earth Croatia, B.a.B.e, and the Croatian Helsinki Committee for Human Rights, all of which declined arguing the Golden Rule.